stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/mariadb.md

 #### Run queries

-You're now ready to run queries aginst that MariaDB instance, from the same node your job is running on.
+You're now ready to run queries against that MariaDB instance, from the same node your job is running on.

 From another terminal on Sherlock, connect to your job's compute node (here,